DiversionCompany/notify/README.md

 *Forked from*

-This was branched from [syncthing:notify](https://github.com/syncthing:notify) which was forked in turn from [rjeczalik/notify](https://github.com/rjeczalik/notify).
+This was forked from [syncthing:notify](https://github.com/syncthing:notify) which was forked in turn from [rjeczalik/notify](https://github.com/rjeczalik/notify).

 To sync changes into this repo: